nayak-nirmalya/NikeApp/README.md

 # NikeApp

-This is a repository for Nike app that show popular shoes and user can add multiple shoes to cart.
-Made with React Native, JavaScript, Redux Toolkit, Expo.
+This is a repository for Nike app that show popular shoes and user can add multiple shoes to cart and make payment.
+Made with React Native, JavaScript, Redux Toolkit, Expo, Stripe for Payment.

 Funcionalities: